mobxjs/mobx/docs/README.md

 ## Core concepts

-MobX has a only few core concepts.
-The following snippets can be tried online using [JSFiddle](https://jsfiddle.net/mweststrate/wv3yopo0/) (or [without ES6 and JSX](https://jsfiddle.net/rubyred/3rL0183y/10/)).
+MobX has only a few core concepts.
+The following snippets can be tried online using [JSFiddle](https://jsfiddle.net/mweststrate/wv3yopo0/) (or [without ES6 and JSX](https://jsfiddle.net/rubyred/55oc981v/)).

 ### Observable state